Best Known For

 Tom Brokaw was born on February 6, 1940, in Webster, South Dakota.
 Starting as a radio reporter in college, Brokaw worked his way up to become NBC's Washington correspondent, covering Watergate in 1973.
-He became anchor of NBC Nightly News in 1982 and—during his tenure—saw the fall of the Berlin Wall and interviewed Mikhail Gorbachev.
-Brokaw remained at the anchor desk until his retirement in 2004.
-His book The Greatest Generation was a bestseller
+He was named anchor of NBC Nightly News in 1982, and during his tenure as news anchor, he saw the fall of the Berlin Wall and interviewed Mikhail Gorbachev.
+He remained at the anchor desk until his retirement in 2004.
+Brokaw's 1998 book, The Greatest Generation, was a best-seller.

 "It's easy to make a buck.
 It's a lot tougher to make a difference."